What is Flight/Transport Nursing?

-What Is A Flight/Transport Nursing Job Description?
+What Makes Up a Flight/Transport Nurse Job Description?

 - Air and Surface Transport Nurses Association: This site links to the Air and Surface Transport Nurses Association, which is also referred to as the National Flight Nurses Association.
 On this site you will find a wide range of educational resources and publications.
 You also have the option of becoming a member.